 Centred around the Paintworks, in a collection of old industrial buildings, this exciting venue on Bristol’s Harbourside is host to events and a range of businesses such as architects, artists, website designers, film and photography studios etc…

-If you are looking for somewhere to stay, then our Cleyro apartments at Finzels Reach are part of a brand new development right on the Bristol Harbourside.
+If you are looking for somewhere to stay, then our serviced apartments Bristol Harbourside are part of a brand new development right on the Harbourside.
 You are just a 15 minute stroll from the M Shed, the SS Great Britain and all the harbourside attractions as well as the Temple Meads Rail Station.